-Safety and security), you plan to visit the Gorno Badakhshan Autonomous Oblast (GBAO), you'll need a special permit issued in advance (in addition to your Tajik visa).
-You can apply for this permit (subject to the security situation in the neighbouring regions) at Tajik embassies and consulates abroad.
-Within Tajikistan, apply to the
+Safety and security), you plan to visit the Gorno Badakhshan Autonomous Oblast (GBAO), you'll need to apply for a special permit issued in advance (in addition to your Tajik visa).
+The permit is issued in advance at Tajik embassies and consulates abroad (subject to the security situation in the neighbouring regions).
+Apply at the

-Tajikistan's borders with neighbouring countries can close without notice.
+Tajikistan's borders can close without notice.
 Some border crossings may only be open to local residents.
-Check with local authorities in advance which border crossings are open and if they are available for you to pass through.
+Check with local authorities in advance which border crossings are open and if you can use them.